 "What is there is not what the car park will ultimately look like.
 I'm afraid we are still some way off having an idea as to what the car park will ultimately look like."

 When asked whether work would start this year, he admitted: "It's unlikely.
 We're not in a position yet to say, Here is the answer.'
-"I would have liked to have started work last year so, yes, it's frustrating.
+"I would have liked to have started work last year so, yes,

 "Every day that goes by is frustrating - there is no other way of expressing it."